jrucho/YTbeatmakercues-v2/README.md

 ## New in 2.0.3
 * New percent and semitone switch in the Advanced panel.
 * Sidechain envelope triggers are now captured in MIDI loops whenever you hit the **J** key, mapped MIDI pad, or let the kick/all-drums follow modes drive the ducking, so recorded loops replay the exact pump you heard.
-* During MIDI loop playback, recorded sidechain events re-trigger the envelope automatically, keeping the same ducking shape you dialed in for kicks or the full kit.

 ## New in 2.0.2
 * New sidechain module